A Patient’s Guide to Meniscal Surgery

 Once you decide on surgery, you need to take several steps.
 Dr. Kiritsis may suggest a complete physical examination by your regular doctor.
 This exam helps ensure that you are in the best possible condition to undergo the operation.

 You may also need to spend time with the physical therapist who will be managing your rehabilitation after surgery.
 This allows you to get a head start on your recovery.
 One purpose of this preoperative visit is to record a baseline of information.
-The therapist will check your current pain levels, ability to do your activities, and the movement and strength of each knee.
+The therapist will check your current pain levels, your ability to do your activities, and the movement and strength of each knee.

 A second purpose of the preoperative visit is to prepare you for surgery.
 The therapist will teach you how to walk safely using crutches or a walker.
 And you’ll begin learning some of the exercises you’ll use during your recovery.